rom-rb/rom-rb.org/source/guides/basics/mappers/index.md

 # { id: 1, name: "Joe", contacts: { email: "joe@email.com", skype: "joe" } }
 ```

-With this feature you can *extract and share* common transformations between various mappers.
+With this feature you can *extract* common transformations, and share them between various mappers.

 Use it with some care!
 There is [an edge case you should take into account](wrapping.md#applying-another-mapper).